diederickh/roxlu_experimental/addons/Libav/README.md

  -  In `AVEncoder.cpp` clean up audio memory + add a check if the sample format is supported by the audio encoder.
 See [here](http://libav.org/doxygen/master/samplefmt_8h.html#af9a51ca15301871723577c730b5865c5a35eaaad9da207aa4e63fa02fd67fae68) for a list of formats
  -  Use libavresample to automatically resample audio samplerates/formats
  -  Add a test if we really need swscale in the `AVencoder` based on the `AVEncoderSettings.in_pixel_format`
+ -  Test if the settings in `AVEncoderSettings` can be used for the given format.